propi/rdfrules/README.md

 ## Post-processing

-During the mining process the RDFRules count only basic measures of significance: head size, support and head coverage.
-If you want to compute other measures (like confidences and lift) you can do it explicitly in the post-processing phase.
+During the mining process the RDFRules calculates only basic measures of significance: head size, support and head coverage.
+If you want to compute other measures (such as confidences and lift) you can do it explicitly in the post-processing phase.
 The RDFRules tool also supports rules clustering by the DBScan algorithm.
 It uses pre-defined similarity functions comparing rule contents and computed measures of significance.
+A large rule set can be reduced by pruning strategies (such as data coverege pruning, skyline pruning, quasi-binding pruning)

 All mined rules can also be filtered or sorted by used-defined functions and finally exported either into a human-readable text format or into a machine-readable JSON format.